 The critical Path Method (CPM) is more complicated and detailed than a Gantt chart.
 It arranges all activities specifically that everyone gets a clue which activity will start first.
 It includes the start date and end date with time.
 It divides the whole activities into segments and keeps a little gap between two activities for rectifying any error or confronting any unavoidable situation.
 CPM also helps to calculate the fastest possible time to finish a particular activity related to the project.
 Different algorithms and computer programs are applied for generating those calculations.

 Scheduling Concerned with Resources

 Scheduling in favor of resources revolves around the required resources for the project.
 It is executed with the least amount of resources.
-So sometimes project delay may occur which leads to higher cost and lower productivity.
-Resource oriented scheduling is useful in projects where the specific nature of resources are applied.
+So sometimes project delay may occur, which leads to higher cost and lower productivity.
+Resource-oriented scheduling is useful in projects where the specific nature of resources is applied.